 Forward Looking Statements

 Statements contained in this press release regarding matters that are not historical facts are "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 Words such as "may," "will," "expect," "anticipate," "estimate," "intend," "poised" and similar expressions (as well as other words or expressions referencing future events, conditions, or circumstances) are intended to identify forward-looking statements.
-These statements include those related to Calithera’s clinical trials, the clinical and commercial potential of its product candidates; the receipt of top-line efficacy and safety data in the CANTATA trial; the timing of enrollment of the randomized trial in NSCLC patients with genetic mutation NRF2/KEAP1 and the presentation of interim data from this trial; the safety and anti-tumor activity of telaglenastat and cabozantinib, telaglenastat in combination with everolimus, and telaglenastat plus Ibrance; the development of INCB001158 by Calithera and Incyte; and the timing that CB-280 will enter clinical trials.
+These statements include those related to Calithera’s clinical trials, timing of enrollment of the CB-280 Ph1b, sapanisertib Phase 2 and mivavotinib Phase 2 clinical trials, and the overall advancement of Calithera’s product candidates in clinical trials and Calithera’s plans to continue development of its product candidates.
 Because such statements are subject to risks and uncertainties, actual results may differ materially from those expressed or implied by such forward-looking statements.
 The potential product candidates that Calithera develops may not progress through clinical development or receive required regulatory approvals within expected timelines or at all.
 In addition, clinical trials may not confirm any safety, potency or other product characteristics described or assumed in this press release.
-Such product candidates may not be beneficial to patients or successfully commercialized.
+Such product candidates may not be beneficial to patients or be successfully commercialized.
 The failure to meet expectations with respect to any of the foregoing matters may have a negative effect on Calithera's stock price.
 Additional information concerning these and other risk factors affecting Calithera's business can be found in Calithera's periodic filings with the

 |Selected Consolidated Statements of Operations Financial Data|